Greg Twiggs

 Gregory Wofford Twiggs (born October 30, 1960) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.

+Early life and amateur career

 Twiggs was born in Los Angeles and grew up in southern California.
 He attended San Diego State University where he was a member of the golf team, a first team All-American his senior year.

+Professional career
-He turned professional in 1984.

-Twiggs played full-time on the PGA Tour from 1984 until 1992, and had one official win.
-After 1992, he split his playing time between the PGA Tour and the Nationwide Tour; the majority of his time in the late 1990s was spent on the Nationwide Tour.
+Twiggs turned professional in 1984.
+He played full-time on the PGA Tour from 1984 until 1992, and had one official win.
+After 1992, he spent the remainder of the mid-1990s split between the PGA Tour and the Nationwide Tour.
+In the late 1990s, he played primarily on the Nationwide Tour.
 His best finish in a major was T-22 at the 1993 PGA Championship.

+Personal life

-In 1992, Twiggs and his wife decided to move from southern California to Greensboro, North Carolina, where they live today with their two daughters.
+In 1992, Twiggs and his wife decided to move from southern California to Greensboro, North Carolina.
+They live there today with their two daughters.